praxes/praxes/doc/users/installation.rst

 #.
 PyMca_ (version 4.5.0 or later) [#f2]_
 #. matplotlib_ (0.98.3 or later)
 #. h5py_ (1.3.1 or later) [#f3]_
 #.
-Praxis_
+Praxes_

-To install Praxis on OS X or Linux, download the source, unpack it, and run the following in the source directory::
+To install Praxes on OS X or Linux, download the source, unpack it, and run the following in the source directory::

   python setup.py build && sudo python setup.py install